Covid vaccine and blood cancer

 Now that restrictions are being lifted, this page is about your level of protection and risk, and dealing with uncertainty.

 People with blood cancer have been taking extra precautions to avoid covid for over a year.
 As the covid vaccines continue to be rolled out and lockdown eases, people with blood cancer who are clinically extremely vulnerable are understandably asking, how protected am I, and how can I weigh up the risks to make decisions about what I do?

 How effective are the covid vaccines in people with blood cancer?

 As the covid vaccines continue to be rolled out, we are starting to learn more about how well the vaccine is working in people with different types of blood cancer.
-At the moment, we don't have a lot of data on this, but it does seem like the vaccine doesn't work fully in everyone with blood cancer.
+At the moment, it's clear the vaccine doesn't work fully in everyone with blood cancer.

 Having said this, we do think that for most people with blood cancer, the vaccine does offer some protection, and is worth having.
 Although your immune response to the vaccine might not be as strong as someone’s without blood cancer, there is still likely to be a response.
 This response could well be enough to stop you getting seriously ill with coronavirus.

 Read more about what we know about covid vaccine efficacy in people with blood cancer.

 Is it safe for me to stop shielding?

 At the moment, people with blood cancer are faced with making decisions about what they will and won't do, without fully understanding how effective their vaccine has been.
 This is understandably very difficult.
 But you might want to think about these other factors which also play a part, alongside you getting your own vaccine: